kofikodie/isolates/README.md

 ## What is this?

-This is a proof of concept of how to use v8 isolates to run code in a sandboxed environment.

-### What is a v8 isolate?
-An Isolate is an independant copy of the V8 runtime which includes its own heap.
-Two different Isolates can run in parallel and can be seen as entirely different sandboxed instances of a V8 runtime.
+An isolate is an independent copy of the V8 runtime, and it includes a heap manager, a garbage collector.
+Only one thread may access a given isolate at a time, but different threads may access different isolates simultaneously.

+An isolate is not sufficient for running scripts, however.
+You also need a global (root) object.
+A context defines a complete script execution environment by designating an object in an isolate's heap as a global object.